theQuailthatMarine2017/NodeJS-MPESA-Bearer-Token-Generator/README.md

 # NodeJS-MPESA-Bearer-Token-Generator CLI Client
-A NodeJS client that uses npm package **mpesa-auth-token-generator** that generates bearer token for mpesa api auth header requests for both sandbox and production environments.
+A NodeJS client that uses npm package **mpesa-auth-token-generator** to generates bearer authorization header token for mpesa api auth header requests for both sandbox and production environments.

 REQUIREMENTS: NODEJS and NPM INSTALLED!